THE BEST LOWER CHEST WORKOUT

 This exercise gives us two benefits: more adduction as we cross our body over and through midline, and a deep stretch because we can allow that arm to drift up even higher and get more of a separation on the entire chest muscle from origin to insertion.

 Let me give you one more piece of advice.

 You probably don’t have a good mind muscle connection with the lower chest area.
 In fact, you probably don’t have a good mind muscle connection with your chest in general.

-You’re probably trying to just press, press, press with a lot of heavy weight.
+You’re probably trying to just press, press, press with a lot of heavier weights.

-Go a little bit lighter here.
+Go with lighter loads here.
 Leave the ego aside and start aiming for great contractions, one after the next, after the next.

 As I like to say, focus on doing 10 sets of 1 instead of 1 set of 10 crappy reps!

 This next one is a great option if you don’t have access to a cable machine, but you DO have a single band at home.